 Before I share my opinion, as I do in every book review, I will like to talk a little about the author.
 I will be following this format for every book review I write for any book published during this carnival.

 This travel enthusiast is a professional content writer and is also the winner of TOI Write India Season 3.
 In her own words, “her passion for expressing through words, an observational nature, and intensive listening skills motivated her to embark on her second inning in the field of creative and content writing”.
 I wouldn’t disagree with any of it after reading her book.
 I feel the best authors are those who give you a peek into their personality with their writing, and Jyoti has done this job with finesse.

 My Opinion on Around The World Through My Lens

 As I mentioned that Jyoti has a lot of experience in writing, you can surely expect the book to be well articulated while being informative at the same time.

 I have always been that kind of a traveller who loves to do her research before she travels anywhere.
 Now, my research is never around the history or beauty of the place I would like to go, but entirely from a tourist’s point of view.
-And this book serves the purpose too well!
+Around The World Through My Lens serves the purpose too well!